 Review all your personal data files.
 Check your credit report periodically for items you don’t recognize.
 Dispute incorrect and potentially fraudulent information.
 You can get free credit reports online.

 Stop unsolicited credit card offers.You can stop credit bureaus from selling your name by going to www.optoutprescreen.com.
 It is free and should stop most offers.

 Monitor accounts often.
 Sign up for online access to check all of your accounts, especially your bank accounts.
 Don’t wait for the monthly bill.
 In addition, monitor your phone bills and look for charges that appear to be suspicious.
 Be especially cautious if you use your smartphone as a mobile payment device.

 Respond rapidly.
 Immediately contact your creditors or financial institution to report anything unrecognizable, fraudulent or suspicious.
 Chances are good that these actions will resolve the problem quickly and at little or no cost.

 So, what is the best identity theft protection?
 A paid service may add value and provide automatic alerts.
 But, good old common sense, tenacity and taking advantage of free services seems just as valuable.
-Make it one of your New Year’s resolutions.
 Get going now.